Your money-making expert. Financial journalist, TV and radio personality.

 If you and a friend are both on a tight budget as well as a tight schedule, you can consider sharing a nanny.
 This will split costs down the middle and should provide enough childcare for both families.

-Whilst it’s a massive saving on paying the full whack yourself, it’s still not as piggy-bank friendly as other forms of childcare.
+Whilst it’s a considerable saving on paying the full whack yourself, it’s still not as piggy-bank friendly as other forms of childcare.

-Leading nanny agency, Top Notch Nannies, has developed some top tips to help parents reduce the cost of hiring and keeping a nanny, without compromising on safety.
+This leading nanny agency has developed some top tips to help parents reduce the cost of hiring and keeping a nanny, without compromising on safety.

 “If parents treat nannies properly and with respect they can often keep them for longer, thus cutting down on the cost of re-hiring,” says MD Jean Hughes.
 “We’ve known many cases where nannies have stayed for years with families that didn’t pay top dollar but treated them fairly and with love.”